etn-ccis/blui-doc-it/src/docs/community/contactus.md

 # Contact the PX Blue Team

-The Design System for Eaton Applications is continuously growing with supporting technical documentation, live code examples, packages and libraries.
-As we add and update supporting documentation please do not hesitate to contact us regarding anything that can help assist with your project.
+PX Blue is constantly evolving and adding new technical documentation, live code examples, components, and more.
+As the system grows, we welcome your feedback and suggestions on how we can make the system more useful for you and your team.
+Please do not hesitate to contact us regarding any issues you experience or potential opportunities for improvement.

-## Didn't find what you are looking for, have a question, idea or issue?
+## How to Contact Us

-If you have any general questions or simply need assistance with the Design System for Eaton Applications documentation please post questions on our [CCIS PX Blue Yammer](https://www.yammer.com/eaton.com/#/threads/inGroup?type=in_group&feedId=13986505&view=all) forum page or if you have a product-specific questions you can email the team directly at <a href="mailto:pxblue@eaton.com">pxblue@eaton.com</a>.
+If you have any general questions or feedback that may benefit other users of the platform, please post them on our [CCIS PX Blue Yammer](https://www.yammer.com/eaton.com/#/threads/inGroup?type=in_group&feedId=13986505&view=all)

+For more targeted, product-specific questions you can email the team directly at <a href="mailto:pxblue@eaton.com">pxblue@eaton.com</a>.

+We look forward to hearing from you!